Pierre Poilievre risks hefty fine with plan to skip Conservative leadership debate

 Byrne's statement noted Poilievre took part in the first two official debatesin May, plus one put on by the Canada Strong and Free Network -- an organization that promotes the conservative movement.

-It also slammed the English-language debate the party held in Edmonton in May because it featured sound effects and a series of questionsabout the candidates' taste in music and television.
+It also slammed the English-language debate held in Edmonton because it featured sound effects and a series of questionsabout the candidates' taste in music and television.

-"It was not the campaign's fault that the party's Edmonton debate was widely recognized as an embarrassment ... candidates were given ping-pong paddles to hold up when they wanted to speak.
+"It was not the campaign's fault that the party's Edmonton debate was widely recognized as an embarrassment ΓÇª candidates were given Ping-Pong paddles to hold up when they wanted to speak.
 It was more of a game show than a debate," the statement read.

 "And it happened despite strong cautions to the party about both the moderator and format -- all of which were ignored."